bridgecrew-perf7/DEVELOPMENT-DEPLOYMENT/DATA_AI_CHEAT_SHEETS/USING_AI_CHEAT_SHEET.md

 # Using AI cheat sheet

 1) what real world entities do I want to generate, identify or project(past/future)?
-for cash: (finance, insurance)

 2) what data do I need and how do I get it clean and structured?
-for developing: what pipeline

 3) what is the most robust tech to facilitate 1) and 2) for the long term?